-In the last IRP and at the suggestion of WUTC, Cascade used the Social Cost of Carbon (SCC) with a two and one-half percent discount rate that was established by the Interagency Working Group (IWG) on Social Cost of Greenhouse Gases to model societal costs of GHG emissions resulting from customers' combustion of natural gas.
+Cascade used the Social Cost of Carbon (SCC) with a two and one-half percent discount rate that was established by the Interagency Working Group (IWG) on Social Cost of Greenhouse Gases to model societal costs of GHG emissions resulting from customers' combustion of natural gas.
 The SCC is estimated using different discount rates to develop a range of costs in dollars per ton of CO2 that would represent the avoided cost of long-term damage from climate change caused by a ton of CO2 emitted in a given year.
 Agencies, such as the EPA, have used the SCC in determining the cost of climate impacts from rulemakings.
-For this IRP, as suggested by WUTC and outlined in Docket U-190730, Cascade will use the same discount rate as the main CO2 adder in modeling.
+For this IRP, Cascade will use the same discount rate as the main CO2 adder in modeling.

-The Company has been involved in state-focused evaluation of renewable natural gas (RNG) opportunities in Washington and Oregon, and regionally.
+The Company has been involved in state-focused evaluation of renewable natural gas (RNG) opportunities in Oregon and Washington, and regionally.
 Cascade also monitors federal and regional RNG policy development through the Company's membership in trade organizations.
 Cascade provides discussion of RNG projects and additional procurement opportunities in Chapter 4, as RNG will be important to consider for Oregon and Washington GHG emission rule compliance.

-There are community-driven efforts achieve GHG emission reduction targets within, and adjacent to, Cascade's service areas.
-A significant measure impacting natural gas use was adopted in Bellingham this year.
+There are community-driven efforts to achieve GHG emission reduction targets within, and adjacent to, Cascade's service areas.
+The City of Bend, Oregon has adopted GHG reduction measures.
+Cascade continues to meet with the city ongoing regarding potential future partnership on RNG development and community-wide carbon offset programs and will soon be piloting energy assessments for Cascade's transportation customers in the Bend region to determine energy savings potential and compliance pathways consistent with CPP compliance.
+Cascade will continue engaging with these communities and working with them to support GHG emission reduction targets and goals while supporting the triple bottom line of economics, equity, and sustainability.
+Also, in Washington a significant measure impacting natural gas use was adopted in Bellingham this year.
 On February 7, 2022, the Bellingham City Council passed an ordinance on requiring electric space and water heating equipment for new commercial and large (4-plus story) multifamily buildings.
-The electric-only mandate for space and water heating does not apply to single family construction, detached houses, duplexes, townhomes or row houses.
+The electric-only mandate for space and water heating does not apply to single family construction, detached houses, duplexes, townhomes, or row houses.
 The ordinance rook effect on August 7, 2022.
-Cascade is running sensitivity analyses in this IRP based on the City of Bellingham's limitations.
 The City of Bellingham continues to explore electrification measures for residential buildings within Bellingham.
-The City of Bend, Oregon has also adopted GHG reduction measures.
-Cascade continues to meet with the City ongoing regarding potential future partnership on RNG development and community-wide carbon offset programs and will soon be piloting energy assessments for Cascade's transportation customers in the Bend region to determine energy savings potential and compliance pathways consistent with OR Climate Protection Plan compliance.
-Cascade will continue engaging with these communities and working with them to support GHG emission reduction targets and goals while supporting the triple bottom line of economics, equity, and sustainability.